Nancyiddy/alx-system_engineering-devops/0x00-shell_basics/README.md

- script that print  symbols and inhabit symbols
+script that copy HTML files